BTSeniorProject/BTSeniorProject.github.io/README.md

-# Ayeden and Logans Senior Project Github page
+# Ayeden and Logan Senior Project Github page for ECE 791/792